 The Randleman Two-Year Preceptorship

 The Randleman program was established at the National Technical Institute of the Deaf as a two-year preceptorship to address identified gaps in interpreting education for interpreters of color, while simultaneously focusing on interpreting, diversity, equity, intersectionality and inclusion.
 Built on four foundational pillars, the Randleman two-year preceptorship empowers proteges to create a personalized curriculum while they gain experience and navigate the field.
 Proteges work full-time as interpreters in the post-secondary environment, have weekly meetings with their preceptor, weekly small discussions where they define and describe the various issues related to diversity, equity, and inclusion in the field of interpreting, as well as weekly professional development opportunities tailored to people of color.
 This position is eleven-months with benefits that follows the RIT academic calendar.
+See more information about how to apply.

 The Randleman Program Summer Intensive for Interpreters of Color